← interfacing

 VII.
 Where to go next

 Pick a lab from the index.
 Or read the Deviations wing — the other half of the book.
+Or drop a screenshot into the Critique wing and watch five pixel-level lenses read your work back to you.
 Or open the Concordance for the citations and rationale.
 Or the Help for every knob explained.